-For the Company only condensed financial information, the Company records its investment in its subsidiaries and VIEs under the equity method of accounting as prescribed in ASC 323-10, Investments-Equity Method and Joint Ventures: Overall.
-Such investment is presented on the condensed balance sheets as "Investment in subsidiaries" and share of their income as "Equity in income of subsidiaries" on the condensed statements of comprehensive income.
-The Company did not have any cash and cash equivalent balances as of December 31, 2011 and 2012.
+For the Company only condensed financial information, the Company records its investment in its subsidiaries and VIEs under the equity method of accounting.
+Such investment is presented on the condensed balance sheets as "Investment in subsidiaries" and the share of their income is presented as "Equity in income of subsidiaries" on the condensed statements of operations.
+The Company did not have any cash and cash equivalent balances for the nine months ended September 30, 2010 (unaudited) and 2011.
 Therefore, there are no cash flows from operating, investing and financing activities to present.
-The subsidiaries and VIEs did not pay any dividends to the Company for any of the years presented.
+The subsidiaries and VIEs did not pay any dividends to the Company for any of the periods presented.

-Certain comparative amounts have been reclassified to conform to the current year's presentation.
 The parent company only condensed financial statements should be read in conjunction with the Company's consolidated financial statements.